- Parents Home

 - when your child last had anything to eat or drink

-If you go to the ER because your child has ingested a particular medicine or household product, bring the container of whatever was ingested.
+If you go to the ER because your child ingested a particular medicine or household product, bring the container of what they ingested.
 That will help the doctors understand what kind of treatment is needed.
 If your child swallowed an object, bring an example of that object, if possible.

 Soon after arriving at the ER, your child probably will be seen by a nurse, who will ask about symptoms, check vital signs, and make a quick assessment.
-This evaluation, also called triage, will prioritize your child's medical needs based on the severity of his or her condition.
+This evaluation, also called triage, will prioritize your child's medical needs based on the severity of their condition.